 This allowed us to contact 5 conducting gaps which we measured at low temperature.
-Their resistance at room temperature is listed in Tab.
-IV
+Their resistance at room temperature is listed in Table 4.

 To our surprise all four samples with room temperature resistance $\leq 10 \text{ k}\Omega$ exhibited superconducting behavior at low temperature.
 Indeed contrarily to the experiment [11] where superconducting electrodes where used to contact the DNA molecules, our platinum/carbon contacts are in a normal state.
-The dependence on temperature for different magnetic fields is shown for two samples on Figs. (17,18).
+The dependence on temperature for different magnetic fields is shown for two samples in Figs. 17, 18.
 Superconductivity appeared below 4 K and results in a drop of resistance that saturates at low temperature because of the finite resistance of the normal contacts.
-The 10 k $\Omega$ sample displayed a very smooth transition as a function of temperature (see Fig. 17) and the drop of resistance saturated at $T \simeq 200$ mK.
-In contrast less resistive samples had a sharper transition (see for e.g. Fig. 18) with a saturation temperature around 2 K. The smooth transition observed in the 10 k $\Omega$ sample has some similarities to smooth transitions observed in Superconductor-Normal-Superconductor (SNS) junctions in the intermediate regime between a long and a short junction.
+The 10 k Ω sample displayed a very smooth transition as a function of temperature (see Fig. 17) and the drop of resistance saturated at $T \simeq 200$ mK.
+In contrast less resistive samples had a sharper transition (see for e.g. Fig. 18) with a saturation temperature around 2 K. The smooth transition observed in the 10 $k\Omega$ sample has some similarities to smooth transitions observed in Superconductor-Normal-Superconductor (SNS) junctions in the intermediate regime between a long and a short junction.
 A long SNS junctions is characterized by the presence of two transitions.
-The transition at the highest temperature, stems from the transition of the superconducting contacts while at a lower temperature proximity induced superconductivity sets-in in the normal region [38].
-When the length of the normal part is decreased the two transitions merge into a single smoother transition in this intermediate regime.
+The transition at the highest temperature, stems from the transition of the superconducting contacts while at a lower temperature proximity induced superconductivity sets-in in the DNA molecules binding the Ga nanoparticles.